gengx/fend-project-memory-game/README.md

 ## Introduction

-This project is part of the Udacity's Front-end Web Development Nanodegree courses.
-I started with a given static version the code and added Javascipt code and some HTMl and CSS to make the game fully functional.
+This project is part of the Udacity's Front-end Web Development Nanodegree courses that I took during 2017/11-2018/5.
+I started with a given static version the code and added Javascipt code and some HTML and CSS to make the game fully functional.

 ## How The Game Works (from Udacity project overview)